 Related with handover procedure, there was a comment about sequence between handover decision and pre-registration.
 After some discussion, members agreed that the sequence between handover decision and pre-registration can be changed.

 The previous draft assumes the networks use the Mobile IP.
-Otherwise, the Mobile IP is not general and, thus Mobile IP handover procedure is determined to be changed.
+For the case when other mobility management protocol is used, the existing Mobile IP handover based procedures would be changed.

 Hyunho Park of ETRI presented the DCN#21-11-0052-00-srho-introduction-802-16-ppc-hn.ppt.
-Hyunho introduced the Hierarchical Network of IEEE 802.16 ppc group.
+Hyunho introduced the Hierarchical Networking activity of IEEE 802.16 ppc group.
 Related with Hierarchical Networks (HN), its purpose, scope, and network architecture were explained.
 The main contents are as follows.

 The HN is suggested to solve the problems about explosive growth in mobile data demand and flattering revenues for network operators.